harikrishnansuresh/harikrishnansuresh.github.io/index.md

 <p style='text-align: justify;'> An Augmented Reality (AR) based assistive system that provides complete and enhanced situational awareness through real time visual and audio feedback and enables pilots to navigate safely.
 FlySense offers a high level of assistance through mapping of surrounding obstacles and low-level autonomy to override bad decisions by the pilot.
 The entire system is tested in flight using a DJI M100 quadcopter equipped with a Velodyne LIDAR and camera, streaming the required information real time to the Epson BT-300 AR headset worn by the pilot.
 The obstacle information is projected as a Bird's Eye View, the relevant aerial data for pilot's reference added as a Head's Up Display and finally merged with the First Person View video coming from the onboard camera to complete the FlySense interface.
 Wearing the AR headset, the pilot is made to control the DJI M-100 quadcopter using the RC controller by only relying on the interface and no direct line of sight with the vehicle.</p>
 [[report]](/assets/TeamC_FinalReport.pdf), [[poster]](/assets/TeamC_Poster.pdf), [[video]](https://youtu.be/h-aslf8awWk), [[website]](https://mrsdprojects.ri.cmu.edu/2017teamc/), [[code]](https://github.com/hks95/flysense_sensing/tree/master)

+* **ADAS Function for Pedestrian Collision Avoidance through Evasive Steering Control**
+&nbsp;&nbsp;*Summer Intern - ADAS and Control, Nexteer Automotive*

+<p style='text-align: justify;'> An Advanced Driver Assist System feature that allows autonomous vehicles moving at high speed to avoid laterally approaching pedestrians either by braking or evasive steering.
+The function primarily requires a decision making module that identifies critical targets (if any) from the entire list of detected objects and assigns danger confidence to them.
+This is done by performing trajectory prediction for the autonomous car using its motion model.
+Once the required maneuver is triggered, the reference trajctory has to be generated.
+A polynomial trajectory is planned online based on the current state and desired evasiveness by enforcing the kinematic constraints as boundary conditions.
+The desired steering wheel angle commands are generated from the trajectory and an angle overlay controller is used to actuate the vehicle</p>

 * **Learning Control Policies for Quadcopter Navigation with Battery Constraints**
 &nbsp;&nbsp;*10-703 - Deep Reinforcement Learning and Control, Carnegie Mellon University*